bguruprasad/neo4j-ansible-role/README.md

 # neo4j-ansible-role
 Ansible Role for Neo4j Enterprise installation for standalone host.
-Feel to contribute for HA.
+Feel free to contribute for HA.